-The Sapphire Preferred offers 2 points per dollar on all travel and dining purchases, 5 points per dollar on Lyft rides through March 2022, discounts on DoorDash food delivery orders, strong travel protections and a generous 80,000-point sign-up bonus — all for a reasonable $95 annual fee.
+The Sapphire Preferred offers 2 points per dollar on all travel or if purchased through Ultimate Rewards, you’ll earn 5 total points per dollar spent.
+You’ll also earn 3 points per dollar spent on dining, select streaming purchases and online delivery purchases (excluding Walmart, Target and wholesale clubs), 5 points per dollar on Lyft rides through March 2022, discounts on DoorDash food delivery orders, strong travel protections and a generous 100,000-point sign-up bonus — all for a reasonable $95 annual fee.
 Plus, the Chase Ultimate Rewards points you earn with this card are among the most valuable points around.

 But is that enough for the card to justify a spot in your wallet?
 The credit card market has evolved immensely since the Chase Sapphire Preferred was first introduced.
 Other cards now offer bonus points or cash back in those same travel and dining categories — in some cases at higher rates — as well as other notable benefits like annual travel credits and airport lounge access.